epam/ai-dial-adapter-vertexai/README.md

 > ```
 >
 > Such a **per-model** configuration is cleaner since all the information relevant to tokens _(like pricing and token limits)_ is kept in the same place.
+>
+> The default value set in the DIAL Core Config takes precedence over the one configured in the adapter.

 ## Compatibility mode